OmkarShejul/OmkarShejul/README.md

 ## 🌱 What I’m Learning

-I'm currently diving deep into **Frontend Technologies**, including:
+I'm currently diving deep into **Frontend Technologies**, including:-

 - HTML5, CSS3, and JavaScript (of course 😄)
 - Frameworks like **React.js**